Public economics: Pigouvian taxes

 In particular, Pigou is known for his advocacy of what are known as corrective taxes, or Pigouvian taxes:

 It is plain that divergences between private and social net product of the kinds we have so far been considering cannot, like divergences due to tenancy laws, be mitigated by a modification of the contractual relation between any two contracting parties, because the divergence arises out of a service or disservice to persons other than the contracting parties.
 It is, however, possible for the State, if it so chooses, to remove the divergence in any field by "extraordinary encouragements" or "extraordinary restraints" upon investments in that field.
 The most obvious forms which these encouragements and restraints may assume are, of course, those of bounties and taxes (Pigou p.
 192).Pigou suggested that the market failure of externalities can be overcome by the introduction of taxes.
 The government can intervene in the market, using an emission tax for example to create a more efficient outcome; this Pigouvian tax is the optimal policy prescription for any aggregate, negative externality.

-In 1960, the economist Ronald H. Coase proposed an alternative scheme whereby negative externalities are dealt with through the appropriate assignment of property rights.
-This result is known as the Coase theorem.
+In 1960, the economist Ronald H. Coase proposed an alternative scheme whereby negative externalities are dealt with through the appropriate assignment of property rights and negotiations between people and firms.
+This result is known as the Coase theorem and it proposes minimum government intervention.